Pennsylvania couple rents chickens to egg fans, urban farmers

-HARRISBURG, Pa.
-A Pennsylvania couple has come up with a solution to soaring U.S. egg prices: Rental chickens.
+HARRISBURG, Pa., July 21 A Pennsylvania couple has come up with a solution to soaring U.S. egg prices: Rental chickens.

 RentTheChicken.com is the brainchild of Jenn and Phil Tompkins, of Freeport, Pennsylvania, northeast of Pittsburgh.
 More than just a cost-beater, they see their business as a way to change how people think about food.